-In The Wake Of Chemical Fires, Texans Worry About Toxic Effects
+After Chemical Fires, Texans Worry About Toxic Effects

-In The Wake Of Chemical Fires, Texans Worry About Toxic Effects
+After Chemical Fires, Texans Worry About Toxic Effects

 Shannan Wheeler was born and raised in Baytown, Texas, an industrial suburb east of Houston that is part of the so-called chemical coast.